A selection of common questions.

-Can you accommodate small children?
+Can you accommodate dietary restrictions/preferences?

 We provide a detailed packing list that includes all you need but not too much.
 Many of our customers wear lycra bike shorts and cycling jerseys for the rides.
 We also recommend gloves, sunglasses and a helmet (mandatory).